trampgeek/moodle-qtype_coderunner/changehistory.md

    only 1 row per cell to reduce confusion when student hits Enter.
  * Set specific column widths for SQL questions for compatibility with latest sqlite3.
+ * Change multilanguage question type so that answer code cannot be entered until a language has been selected but the user can step through the question (unanswered) without being required to select a language.
  * Prevent grading of an unchanged preloaded answer.
  * Add instructorhtml functionality to combinator grader so that a teacher can see HTML feedback that's hidden from student.